Groups With Special Dietary Needs Can Still Enjoy Camping Meals

 - Is refrigeration available?
 Does the weather make food spoilage a pressing concern?

-- Evaluate how the menu affects ingredient selection and preparation (fresh, frozen, canned, precooked, chopped, needs to be drained, etc.), and plan to bring the kitchen equipment required.
+- How does the menu affect ingredient selection and preparation?
+Are your ingredients fresh, frozen, canned, precooked, or chopped?
+Do they need to be drained?
+Also, plan to bring the kitchen equipment required.

 - Everyone eats the same thing.
 The menu item encompasses any and all dietary restrictions present in the group.